Is Pseudoexfoliation Syndrome an Eye Disease?

 The Challenges of Cataract Surgery and Pseudoexfoliation Syndrome

 Pseudoexfoliation syndrome and pseudoexfoliation glaucoma also present unique challenges when considering cataract surgery.
 Just as described above, when material deposits on the structures holding the lens in place, these structures are weaker and will predispose the patient to increased risk of complications during cataract surgery, or even late dislocation of the implanted intraocular lens over time.
 However, the surgeon will take extra precautions to avoid these complications.
 In addition, it is sometimes recommended that patients not wait too long before cataract surgery because the surgery becomes more difficult if the cataract is very dense or mature.
 If you have pseudoexfoliation syndrome or pseudoexfoliation glaucoma it is important to have a frank discussion with your ophthalmologist prior to cataract surgery so that you fully understand the risks.

 Prevention of Pseudoexfoliation Syndrome

-Is there anything one can do to prevent pseudoexfoliation syndrome?
+Is there anything you can do to prevent pseudoexfoliation syndrome?
 Much research is ongoing to try to understand the environmental risk factors that predispose one to developing pseudoexfoliation in the first place.
 At this point, however, the best recommendations are the same as for all age-related eye diseases: get a comprehensive eye examination by an eye doctor (baseline at age 40, and every 1-2 years for seniors age 65 and over) and wear sunglasses.
-If you are diagnosed with pseudexfoliation syndrome, it is important to maintain follow-up visits with your ophthalmologist to monitor for the development of glaucoma.
+If you are diagnosed with pseudoexfoliation syndrome, it is important to maintain follow-up visits with your ophthalmologist to monitor for the development of glaucoma.